awakhloo/correlated_capacity/README.md

 ## Reproducing the Experiments

-First, in a new anaconda environment, install the required dependencies using
+First install the required dependencies using

 ```
 pip install -r requirements.txt